ethereum-optimism/community-hub/src/docs/developers/bridge/messaging.md

 ::: tip On the length of the challenge period
 We've set the challenge period to be exactly seven days on the OP Mainnet.
 We believe this is a reasonable balance between security and usability, with an emphasis on increased security to start.
+Testnet messages sent from Layer 2 to Layer 1 have a much shorter period of 5 minutes to prove and 1 minute to withdraw.

 We're open to changing the length of the window as long as we feel this can be done without significantly reducing the security of the system.
 If you're strongly opinionated about this, we recommend [opening an issue on GitHub](https://github.com/ethereum-optimism/optimism/issues) explaining your position.
 We *will* hear you out!